IAFEnvoy/CreateShapeCraft/README.md

 ### Will electric layer be added?

-I already have this idea, but I think integrate with redstone is a better idea.
+I already have this idea, but I think integrate with redstone is better.

 ### Will this mod backport?